International Winter University

 1st Step - Application

-The application period for the 2025 IWU will be open from 1st of September to 24th of November 2024.
-The selected candidates will be informed of the decision by late November.
+The application period for the 2026 IWU will be open from the 1st of September to the 10th of November 2025.
+The selected candidates will be informed of the decision by the beginning of December.

 The IWU reserves the right to choose the candidates on a first come first serve basis.
 The interested applicants are encouraged to apply as early as possible.